TheKastenkarl/DD2415-Safe-Robot-Planning-and-Control/README.md

 The course and the assignments cover robot control, motion planning, decision making, and task planning, especially with focus on robot safety and performance guarantees (e.g., reachability analysis and temporal logics).

 ## Assignment 1
-Using reachibility analysis and control barrier functions to generate collision-free and safe trajectories. <br/>
+Using reachibility analysis, an LQR controller, and a control barrier function to generate collision-free and safe trajectories. <br/>
 ![Safe trajectory](images_and_videos/safe_trajectory_cbf.gif)